Alexander17101/OEBB/README.md

 2. change ip in server.js (if necessary)

-3. launch start.bat on windows or simply type "node server.js" in your CLI
+3. run npm start in your cli

 4. launch your browser with the correct ip and port